ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-`.attempt` brings errors into the value, which is useful for exposing errors in
-subsystems as first class values.

 `.attempt` mengubah galat menjadi nilai, yang berguna untuk menampakkan galat
 pada subsistem sebagai nilai utama.

-`.recover` is for turning an error into a value for all cases, as opposed to
-`.handleError` which takes an `F[A]` and therefore allows partial recovery.

 `.recover` digunakan untuk mengubah sebuah galat menjadi nilai untuk semua
 kasus yang mungkin terjadi.
 Sebaliknya, `.handleError` menerima sebuah
 `F[A]` dan pada akhirnya memperkenankan pemulihan sebagian.

-`.emap`, *either* map, is to apply transformations that can fail.
 `.emap`, yang merupakan pemetaan atas *either*, mengaplikasikan transformasi
 yang bisa saja gagal.

-The `MonadError` for `EitherT` is:

 `MonadError` untuk `EitherT` adalah: